eugeneolsen/PriorityQueue.NET/README.md

 Dr. McCaffrey's ideas for making the class generic work as expected.
 His code for the Enqueue method was close; The Dequeue method was reworked entirely.

-Departing from Dr. McCaffrey's code, The parent-child relationships are calculated with ordinals rather than indices.
+Departing from Dr. McCaffrey's code, The parent-child relationships in the PriorityQueue class are calculated with ordinals rather than indices.
 Knuth defines a Heap structure as a file [or array] of keys, *K*<sub>1</sub>, *K*<sub>2</sub>, ..., *K*<sub>N</sub> if

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;*K*<sub>[*j*/2]</sub> &le; *K*<sub>*j*</sub> for 1 &le; *j*/2 < *j* &le; N

 where *j* is the 1-based ordinal key position in the file or array.
+Note that the parent-child relationships in Dr. Knuth's method are defined by ordinal positions and not array indices.
 To convert the 1-based ordinal key position to a 0-based array index, we simply subtract 1 from the ordinal.

 <br>